samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 We implement this in a single file, `cluster/app/spaces-rbac.jsonnet`, which allows us to map over all namespaces in a cluster and provision the `RoleBinding` Kubernetes resources.
-Jsonnet is great for this type of data manipulation, proving–yet again!–how using a static registry does not limit your ability to manipulate the data.
+Jsonnet is great for this type of data manipulation, proving–yet again!–how using a static registry does not limit how flexibly you can query the data.

 ## Google Cloud Platform

-- When every resource is tracked in the registry, you can perform complex queries to project relationships between resources
-- From every service entry, we can find any environments that are linked against a GCP project, then create Google IAM permissions for the users on that service
-- We can create jsonnet files that are views over the registry, and use them to answer questions about what permissions are granted to what people, while allowing the registry to be the authority

 It's not just Kubernetes resources in Jsonnet, though.
 GoCardless is a heavy user of Google Cloud Platform, and if this permission model is sound, we should